-This is another content site that’s very much like Textbroker.
+Content Authority is another content site that’s very much like Textbroker.
 Here you’re paid anywhere from 1.2 – 6.5 cents per word depending on what tier you’re in.
 The higher your tier the more money you’ll make.

 Although this site isn’t much different than Textbroker, the way they attempt to present themselves makes them look different.
 This is because they want their clients to believe that they’re a higher-end solution for all their writing needs.

 Don’t let their marketing tactic scare you off from writing for them.
 They aren’t looking for stellar content like some of the other sites (e.g., Constant Content, Writer Access) on this list.

 What you write depends on what the client shares with you.
 Unlike some of the other content mills on this list, Copy Press doesn’t expect you to create a set number of articles each week.
 Instead, they concentrate on quality over quantity.

 They hire for various types of content that people who use their tools (e.g., managed services, platform) need.
 However, much of their focus is on B2B content and some B2C content.
 With this being said, Smart Bug is a great place for freelance B2B writers to get started.

 This has enabled them to create a pool of highly-talented researchers and writers for their customers.
 It’s also enabled them to pay their freelancers fair rates, but they do expect them to write great content.

 When you’re ready to look beyond content marketing sites like Textbroker your next step is to take a look through online job boards.
 One of those that have been around for a while and built itself a solid reputation is Pro Blogger.

 This is because you’re applying for long-term, permanent positions instead of simply writing a few articles for various clients on a website.
 You’re still considered a freelance writer with most of these companies though.

 The positions are mainly targeted toward intermediate to advanced writers, but occasionally you’ll find entry-level positions (sometimes clients will even train you to write for them).

 Once you find a job that interests you here it’s important that you apply immediately.
 Not only are there business owners from around the world posting jobs here, but writers from around the world also gather here to find their next job.

-Final Thoughts About Freelance Writing Sites Like Textbroker
+Start Earning With the Freelance Writing Sites Like Textbroker